justlostintime/ShmMem/README.md

 # ShmMem

-Gambas3 Shared Memory component Version 2
+Gambas3 Component to Use Linux Shared Memory Functions

 This can be used to store any valid gambas object or variable type.
 This allows the use of bothd named and un-named shared